redhattut/rhel10_acn/CompleteBuild2/README.md

     operational task, not something scriptable from here.

 ## Open items — verify before trusting this on real hardware

+- **RHEL 9 is not implemented.** `generate_kickstart()` dies deliberately
+  if `OS_VERSION`'s major version isn't 8 — there's no
+  `kickstart-dell-rhel9-*.ks.tmpl`/`kickstart-cisco-rhel9.ks.tmpl` yet.
+  Kickstart templates are now split per RHEL major version as well as per boot mode (four Dell files total once RHEL 9 exists: UEFI/Legacy × 8/9), each fully static rather than sharing one file with a version token — add the RHEL 9 files the same way the RHEL 8 ones are structured when that's ready, and extend the version check above.

 These are places where the rewrite made a reasonable, documented choice but **could not be validated against real Dell/Cisco gear** during this exercise: